torsday/notebook/GLOSSARY.md

 Docker, a tool for deploying and running applications.
 Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic. https://docs.docker.com/

-## du

-The du (i.e., disk usage) command reports the sizes of directory trees inclusive of all of their contents and the sizes of individual files.
-This makes it useful for tracking down space hogs, i.e., directories and files that consume large or excessive amounts of space on a hard disk drive (HDD) or other storage media.

 ## GitBook

 https://github.com/GitbookIO/gitbook